control.StateSpace

 copy

-Make a copy of an input/output system
+Make a copy of an input/output system.

 damp

-Natural frequency, damping ratio of system poles
+Natural frequency, damping ratio of system poles.

 dcgain

-Return the zero-frequency gain
+Return the zero-frequency ("DC") gain.

 dynamics

-Compute the dynamics of the system
+Compute the dynamics of the system.

 feedback

-Feedback interconnection between two LTI systems.
+Feedback interconnection between two LTI objects.

 find_input

-Find the index for an input given its name (None if not found)
+Find the index for an input given its name (None if not found).

 find_inputs

-Return list of indices matching input spec (None if not found)
+Return list of indices matching input spec (None if not found).

 find_output